Orphan Pages: The Silent Indexing Killer

 The goal is not to link everything to everything.

-Orphan pages break crawl paths — the actual routes Googlebot follows — which we explore in detail in our article on how Google moves through a site.
+Orphan pages break crawl paths — the actual routes Googlebot follows across a site.